Mregussek/MAREngine-docs/references/classes-ecs/scene.rst

 | :ref:`maths::vec3<class_marmaths_vec3>` & getBackground()            |
 +----------------------------------------------------------------------+

 Method returns reference to background color.
-Non-const reference, because during editor mode we want to have ability to change its values with sliders.
+Non-const reference, because during editor mode we want to have the ability to change its values with sliders.
-I think making copy and assigning it again is unnecessary.
+I think making a copy and assigning it again is unnecessary.

 .. _class_method_Scene_getEntities: